 There are no set rules of how to use Kanban perse, but there are six general practices to remember when applying it.

 - Making policies explicit

 The aim of these general practices is to ensure that you utilize the Kanban method to its core purpose — to reduce waste, continuously improve the process, and increase overall productivity.

 The beauty of a Kanban board is its flexibility.
-The simplicity of its structure means that it is not exclusive to office-use only.
+The simplicity of its structure means that it is not exclusive to office use only.
 Kanban boards are a great tool for improving personal productivity.
 They can be used for the processes we have to follow, and the goals we wish to accomplish in our personal lives.
 For instance, planning a birthday party is a project that has various tasks to accomplish, and several stages of development.
-Utilizing a Kanban board to organize it uses the same principles of when applying it to a project at work.
+Utilizing a Kanban board to organize it uses the same principles as when applying it to a project at work.

-Benefits of using Kanban project management
+Benefits of Using Kanban Project Management

 Having already made its mark on software development teams, Kanban is gaining traction in other industries as a great tool to manage projects.
 An added perk of Agile methodology, it adheres to the principle of continuously improving the development process.
-The Agile method uses six main deliverables to produce content and tack progress, which provides users the flexibility to improve their product/service throughout the development process.
+The Agile method uses six main deliverables to produce content and track progress, which provides users with the flexibility to improve their product/service throughout the development process.